 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, January/February 2007.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, January/February 2007.